 Your team has similar defect fixing time distribution with the NIST report (NIST, 2002): Requirement (Design) Stage ⇒ 1.2 hr/bug; Coding Stage ⇒ 4.9 hr/bug; Integration Testing Stage ⇒ 9.5 hr/bug; Beta-Testing ⇒ 12.1 hr/bug; Post-Product Release ⇒ 15.3 hr/bug.
 This is the average for Financial Services industries.

-Let us help your business case and make software security an intrinsic part of your development process.
+Contact us today and make software security an intrinsic part of your development process.